-Any contracts must comply with the Local Governments Acts, EU regulations and other legislation governing the expenditure of public funds.
+Any contracts must comply with the Local Governments Acts, Public Contract Regulations 2015 and other legislation governing the expenditure of public funds.

 Schools are required to abide by the Council's Contract Standing Orders - B.

 Thresholds and procedures are reviewed regularly and further reference should be made to the following when drawing up the School Finance Policy: